 “No matter how old your child is, know the bus schedule and watch your child as they walk to the bus,” Buyle says.

 If you can’t watch the bus, remind your child not to engage in horseplay at the stop, to pay attention to the cars around them and to let you know if the bus doesn’t arrive.

-Speaking of school buses, the buses in Macomb County are inspected three times a day and are equipped with GPS to ensure student safety.
+Parents should know that buses in Macomb County are inspected three times a day and are equipped with GPS to ensure student safety.

-Students should know that most youth that plan an act of violence at school will tell someone about their plan before it is carried out and that they should tell a trusted adult if they hear threats of violence at their school.
+Students should know that most youth who plan an act of violence at school will tell someone about their plan before it is carried out and that they should tell a trusted adult if they hear threats of violence at their school.

 “They should know that they can always talk to an adult, and parents should help them to connect with at least one adult in their building,” Buyle explains.
 “They spend a lot of time in school, so having them connect with at least one adult in school is critical.”

 Parents can also prevent school safety hazards by talking to their kids about their school day and taking an active role in what goes on in their lives while they’re at school.

 “Working together to ensure that there’s a positive experience for our youth is critical,” Buyle adds.
 “We can’t force children to pay attention but if the parents are helping them see there’s a reason, kids are more likely to take it seriously as well.”